vaginessa/CloudStream-2/README.md

 + Top 100 movies

 **REQUIREMENTS:**
-+ On Android, you must have VLC installed in order to play .m3u8 files.
++ On Android, you must have VLC or any other video player that can play .m3u8 files installed.
 + On Windows, VLC is recommended, but other video players can be used.
 Note that *ONLY VLC* can autoselect subtitles on Windows, on other video players, and on Android, you have to do that manually.

 **CANT PLAY VIDEO?**
 + Make sure that you have installed VLC, or any other video player if you are running Windows.
 + If you can't play any movie, make sure to link the .m3u8 filetype to a video player.
-On Android you have to go to file manager and open the sample.m3u8 file that CloudStream 2 generated as a video file.
+On Android you have to go to file manager and open the mirrorlist.m3u8 file that CloudStream 2 generated as a video file.
 You can do this on Windows by creating a .txt file and renaming it to example.m3u8, then right click and open with VLC.

 **SCREENSHOTS:**
 <p align="center">